-Every kid loves to hear stories about themselves, and Max and Ruby are no exception.
+Every kid loves to hear stories about themselves, and Max and Ruby are no exceptions.
 Here, Grandma recalls their adventures making a restaurant, swimming at the lake, and refusing to go to school.
 Rosemary Wells’s signature brightly colored illustrations are as pleasing to the eye as ever.

 Guess How Much I Love You

 It may not be flashy or funny, but there’s a reason this one is still a favorite since it was published in 1994.
-The combination of the elegant pen-and-ink pictures (reminiscent of Winnie-the-Pooh), gentle brown and green palette, and loving, ultra-simple storyline is exquisite.
+The combination of the elegant pen-and-ink pictures (reminiscent of Winnie-the-Pooh), gentle brown and green palette and loving, ultra-simple storyline is exquisite.